pimlicolabs/erc20-paymaster/README.md

 ## SDK
 You can use permissionless.js to interact with an ERC20 Paymaster.
 Follow [this link](https://docs.pimlico.io/permissionless/tutorial/tutorial-3) to check out tutorial on how to submit user operation using with an ERC-20 Paymaster.

+Check out [this docs](https://docs.pimlico.io/permissionless/how-to/paymasters/use-custom-paymaster) if you're going to use custom paymaster implementation.

 ## Development setup

 This repository uses both hardhat and foundry for development, and assumes you have already installed hardhat/foundry